forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### NATO Rename/Refound/Replacement
 A re-founding by a new, a fusion with/into an existing (e.g. OSCE) organization or already a renaming would emphasize reforms/reorientation and get rid of cold war associations.
-In that sense it is to acknowledge that the Cold War ended peacefully - as Havel put it ""“It is a question of prestige.
+In that sense it is to acknowledge that the Cold War ended peacefully - as Havel put it:
+“It is a question of prestige.
 This is the reason why I talked about the new European security system without mentioning NATO.
 Because, if it grew out of NATO, it would have to be named something else, if only because of the element of prestige. ...
-But if NATO can transform itself – perhaps in conjunction with the Helsinki process – it would look like a peaceful process of change, not defeat.”"" from Document 12-2 in [Savranskaya and Blaton](#savranskaya-and-blanton-2017).
+But if NATO can transform itself – perhaps in conjunction with the Helsinki process – it would look like a peaceful process of change, not defeat.” from Document 12-2 in [Savranskaya and Blaton](#savranskaya-and-blanton-2017).

 #### NATO Tasks and Background